facebook/create-react-app/docusaurus/docs/setting-up-your-editor.md

 You need to have [WebStorm](https://www.jetbrains.com/webstorm/) and [JetBrains IDE Support](https://chrome.google.com/webstore/detail/jetbrains-ide-support/hmhgeddbohgjknpmjagkdomcpobmllji) Chrome extension installed.

 In the WebStorm menu `Run` select `Edit Configurations...`.
 Then click `+` and select `JavaScript Debug`.
-Paste `http://localhost:3000` into the URL field and save the configuration.
+Paste `http://localhost:3000` into the URL field.

 > Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](advanced-configuration.md).

+Then under the `Before Launch` section, click `+` and select `Run npm script`.
+It will open the NPM Script dialog box.
+Now choose `run` for the Command, and save the configuration.

-Start your app by running `npm start`, then press `^D` on macOS or `F9` on Windows and Linux or click the green debug icon to start debugging in WebStorm.
+Press `^D` on macOS or `F9` on Windows and Linux or click the green debug icon to start debugging in WebStorm.

-The same way you can debug your application in IntelliJ IDEA Ultimate, PhpStorm, PyCharm Pro, and RubyMine.
+You can debug your application in IntelliJ IDEA Ultimate, PhpStorm, PyCharm Pro, and RubyMine in the same way.

 ## Formatting Code Automatically